|

 Dill

-Dill planted between rows will grow tall along with the asparagus spears.
+Dill plants grown between rows will grow tall along with the asparagus spears.
 In addition, dill will attract beneficial insects like lacewings and ladybugs, which will prey on aphids.

 Marigolds, nasturtiums, and asters are welcome additions to most garden beds and make great asparagus companion plants.